 If you’re looking for a low-risk nest egg, CDs can absolutely be worth it!
 CDs get higher interest rates than regular savings, which means more funds for your long-term savings goals.

 CDs are more “one-time deposit,” less “piggy bank.”
 If you don’t want to tie up too much of your savings into a single CD, you can try a CD laddering strategy, where you spread out your investment over multiple CDs with different maturity dates.
 But if you’re looking for a savings account you can regularly contribute to, we have options!

 IRA stands for “individual retirement account.”
 While many people think of IRA savings accounts like Traditional IRAs and Roth IRAs, an IRA CD works more like a regular CD.
 They usually come with a required minimum deposit and a fixed rate of return on your money until it fully matures.

-*Annual Percentage Yield (APY) as of November 16, 2023.
-11 Month CD requires a minimum balance of $1,000 to earn stated APY.
+*Annual Percentage Yield (APY) as of February 8, 2024.
+9 Month CD and 15 Month CD require a minimum balance of $1,000 to earn stated APY.
 Rates subject to change.
 Fees and early withdrawal penalties could reduce earnings.
 Personal accounts only.
 Some restrictions apply.